 About Miami, FL

-Three-quarters of a century after the art deco movement, Miami remains one of the world's trendiest and flashiest hot spots.
+Three quarters of a century after the art deco movement, Miami remains one of the world's trendiest and flashiest hot spots.
 Luckily for visitors, South Beach is no longer the only place to stand and pose in Miami.
-North of downtown Miami's megamakeover, the growing Wynwood and Design districts—along with nearby Midtown—are home to Miami's hipster and fashionista scenes, and South Beach continues to extend both north and west, with the addition of new venues north of 20th Street and along the bay on West Avenue.
-Following the reopening of the mammoth Fontainebleau and its enclave of nightclubs and restaurants along Mid-Beach, other globally renowned resorts have moved into the neighborhood, like the Soho Beach House and Canyon Ranch.Visit Miami today and it's hard to believe that 100 years ago it was a mosquito-infested swampland, with an Indian trading post on the Miami River.
+North of downtown Miami's megamakeover, the growing Wynwood and Design districts—along with nearby Midtown—are home to Miami's hipster and fashionista scenes, and the South beach "scene" continues to extend both north and west, with the addition of new venues north of 20th Street, south of 5th Street and along the bay on West Avenue.
+The reopening of the mammoth Fontainebleau and its enclave of nightclubs and restaurants along Mid-Beach paved the way for a mid-beach renaissance, luring in other globally renowned resorts, lounges, and restaurants into the neighborhood, such as the Soho Beach House and Nobu restaurant.Visit Miami today and it's hard to believe that 100 years ago it was a mosquito-infested swampland, with an Indian trading post on the Miami River.
 Then hotel builder Henry Flagler brought his railroad to the outpost known as Fort Dallas.
 Other visionaries—Carl Fisher, Julia Tuttle, William Brickell, and John Sewell, among others—set out to tame the unruly wilderness.
 Hotels were erected, bridges were built, the port was dredged, and electricity arrived.
 The narrow strip of mangrove coast was transformed into Miami Beach—and the tourists started to come.
 They haven't stopped since!Greater Miami is many destinations in one.
 At its best it offers an unparalleled multicultural experience: melodic Latin and Caribbean tongues, international cuisines and cultural events, and an unmistakable joie de vivre—all against a beautiful beach backdrop.
 In Little Havana the air is tantalizing with the perfume of strong Cuban coffee.
 In Coconut Grove, Caribbean steel drums ring out during the Miami/Bahamas Goombay Festival.
 Anytime in colorful Miami Beach, restless crowds wait for entry to the hottest new clubs.Many visitors don't know that Miami and Miami Beach are really separate cities.
 Miami, on the mainland, is South Florida's commercial hub.
 Miami Beach, on 17 islands in Biscayne Bay, is sometimes considered America's Riviera, luring refugees from winter with its warm sunshine; sandy beaches; graceful, shady palms; and tireless nightlife.
 The natives know well that there's more to Greater Miami than the bustle of South Beach and its Art Deco District.
 In addition to well-known places such as Ocean Drive and Lincoln Road, the less reported spots—like the burgeoning Design District in Miami, the historic buildings of Coral Gables, and the secluded beaches of Key Biscayne—are great insider destinations.

 Copyright ©2014 by Fodor's Travel, a division of Random House, LLC.
 All rights reserved.